-The rock bolt pull testing shall be carried out according to the International SocietyISRM Suggested Method for Rock Mechanics (ISRM) standard methods for proof testsAnchorage Testing in the presence of the Contract Administrator.- The axial tensioning equipment shall consist of a hollow plunger type hydraulic jack with a minimum capacity of 200 kN, a hydraulic pump, pressure gauges, displacement gauges capable of measuring displacements of 0.0025 cm, and all necessary accessory items for carrying out the rock bolt performance tests.
+The rock bolt pull testing shall be carried out according to ISRM Suggested Method for Rock Anchorage Testing in the presence of the Contract Administrator.
+The axial tensioning equipment shall consist of a hollow plunger type hydraulic jack with a minimum capacity of 200 kN, a hydraulic pump, pressure gauges, displacement gauges capable of measuring displacements of 0.0025 cm, and all necessary accessory items for carrying out the rock bolt performance tests.

-Rock bolts that fail to meet the test criteria acceptance requirement shall be reinstalled and tested at no additional cost to the Owner.
+Rock bolts that fail to meet the acceptance requirement shall be reinstalled and tested at no additional cost to the Owner.